 Roster for Full-Time Shifts

-A typical full-time employee often works around 45 hours every week, excluding lunch breaks.
-This means an employee that falls under this category requires to commit a 9-hour work per day for 5 days or less each week.
-This type of roster also varies from one company to another and greatly depends on the business hours.
+A typical full-time employee works around 45 hours weekly, excluding lunch breaks.
+This means an employee that falls under this category requires to commit a 9-hour work per day for five days or less each week.
+This type of roster also varies from company to company and greatly depends on the business hours.

 Generally, full-time employees may expect to work the same work schedule weekly.